ajdcolcord/CS3700_Project1/README.md

     - Created a loop to solve the math problems until BYE was received
     - Printed out the secret message
     - Verified project specifications were met
-    - Attempted to solve SSL extra credit piece
+    - Implemented SSL connection options

 Issues:
     - Did not see that we should include the 'cs3700spring2016' for the messages, so we had issues getting any messages from the server
-    - SSL issues - EOF - can't seem to figure out how to connect using SSL
+    - SSL issues - EOF errors - was using incorrect port number during execution

 Testing:
     - Run through the non-ssl version multiple times